junesirius/junesirius.github.io/_posts/Supernatural/SPN_Time_Travel/SPN-Time-travel-whole-novel.md

 Dean caresses his arm where the blanket covers.
 For some reason, he really doesn't want to know what Cas is apologizing for, but the reasonable mind also knows it must be important.
 He has never seem Cas frightened like this -- perhaps only that brief second when he took over Sam's brokenness and looked up at them with the red light crawling in his veins.

 Dean sighs, feeling his gut twisted in all sorts of knots.
-He waits for another couple of minutes before asking, just need that extra buffer to prepare himself: "What are you sorry for?"
+He waits for another couple of minutes before asking, just need that extra buffer to prepare himself: "What happened?"

 Cas closes his eyes with deep frown.
 For a moment, he looks so thin and tiny under that blanket.
 Dean is reminded of a little wounded bird he once found, on the roadside, crippled by a car's windshield that its wings are broken, hanging pitifully behind its body.
 Dean tried to save it, but he was merely a boy back then, hardly knew anything about animal emergency procedures.
 The bird didn't survive long.
 But Dean would like to think it still found some comfort in the warmth of his palms instead of dying alone on the roadside, that got to mean something.